From the Beginning (Small Faces album)

 From the Beginning is the first compilation album by the English rock band Small Faces.
 It was released by Decca Records of group material after the band had left the record label; it consisted of the band's Decca hit singles combined with various unreleased recordings.
-The album rose to Number 17 in the UK Album Chart.
+The album rose to number 17 in the Record Retailer album chart in the UK.